Political positions of Tulsi Gabbard: India

 Gabbard supports a strong US-India relationship "of mutual respect … for many reasons—not the least of which is the war against terrorists."
-Critics charge that she is too close to Indian Prime Minister Narendra Modi and to the ruling Hindu-nationalist Bharatiya Janata Party (BJP).
-She has met with officials from both the BJP and the major opposition party, Indian National Congress, and has disputed claims she is partial to any political party in India.
+In 2014, she visited India and met with officials from both the ruling Bhartiya Janata Party and the major opposition party, Indian National Congress.
+Around 2015, some critics charged that she was close to Indian Prime Minister Narendra Modi and his Hindu-nationalist party.
+Gabbard disputed the claims that she was partial to any political party in India.

 Gabbard was critical of the U.S. decision to deny Modi a visa over allegations of his involvement in the 2002 Gujarat riots, calling it a "great blunder" that could have undermined the U.S.-India relationship.
 In 2013 she joined some of her colleagues on the House Foreign Affairs Committee in opposing a House resolution that called for continuing the ban on Modi and for "religious freedom and related human rights to be included in the United States-India Strategic Dialogue and for such issues to be raised directly with federal and state Indian government officials".
 The bill admonished India to protect "the rights and freedoms of religious minorities" and specifically mentioned incidents of mass violence against India's Muslim minority that took place during Modi's tenure.
 Gabbard justified her opposition by saying the resolution would weaken the friendship between India and the US and citing its timing as potential interference in the Indian elections, while emphasizing the need for the U.S. to stand for religious freedom.

-In January 2019 The Intercept published an article stating that Gabbard had links with Hindu nationalist organization Vishwa Hindu Parishad of America and the Hindu American Foundation.
-Gabbard rejected the idea that meeting with a democratically elected leader was evidence of collusion with that leader's party.
+In January 2019, an article in The Intercept targeted Gabbard's association with some US-based Hindu diaspora organizations, including the Vishwa Hindu Parishad of America and the Hindu American Foundation.
+Gabbard clarified that meeting with an elected leader was not evidence of any collusion with that leader's organization.
 An earlier version of The Intercept's article searched Gabbard's donor list for "names ... of Hindu origin" to "show Gabbard's broad base of support in the Hindu-American community".
 Gabbard criticized this as religious bigotry, saying that Christians would not be subject to such scrutiny based on their names.
 The Intercept removed the sentence with an apology, saying that it was not intended "to question the motives of those political donors" and apologizing "for any such implication".

+In March 2025, Gabbard visited India in her role as Director of National Intelligence, and noted that President Trump and Prime Minister Modi were good friends.
+The MSNBC host Stephanie Ruhle was forced to correct her erroneous reporting on the India trip, in which she falsely claimed that Gabbard said President Trump and Russian President Putin were "very good friends."
+Ruhle accepted her mistake on air and offered a clarification that, after reviewing Gabbard's full interview, it was clear that Gabbard was not referring to Putin, but was instead mentioning Trump and the Indian Prime Minister Modi being good friends.